eea/eea.docker.redmine/README.md

 ### Quick Start

-The quickest way to get started is using [docker-compose](https://docs.docker.com/compose/).
+The quickest way to get started is using [Rancher Template](https://github.com/eea/eea.rancher.catalog/tree/master/templates/taskman).

 Alternately, you can manually launch the `redmine` container and the supporting database container (MySQL or PostgreSQL), by following this two step guide.